 Before you study how to write a personal statement to earn higher academic grades, you should understand its meaning or purpose.
 A personal statement is similar to a short reflective essay where you write about an interesting story why you’re a good candidate for anything you’re applying to, be it a vet job or undergraduate degree courses.

 Why is personal statement writing important?
 UCAS committee, as well as mere admissions tutors at schools, will painstakingly scan every statement of purpose to decide if its author is a worthy person to get a place.
 Remember - you write only one letter of intent, so you basically have no right for mistake.
-If you don’t feel like writing a personal statement of your life, it’s probably better to seek for a piece of advice from experts or maybe even have one to write a perfect statement for you.
+If you don’t feel like writing a personal statement of your life, it’s probably better to seek for a piece of advice from experts or maybe even have one to write a perfect statement or best college essay for you.

 How to write a good personal statement for any admissions?

 Though there’s no one-fits-all approach to this assignment, we have to notice that the below-mentioned tips fit for many personal statements, whether for college, for grad school, or even for a job.
 Note that it is your amazing opportunity to shape everything admissions officials will ask you about, it can serve as the best icebreaker to ease the entire process or save your time.